jpcurrier/simple-zoom/README.md

 ## Scaling Image Elements

 Note: the following is a general trick, not particular to this plugin.
-But, it may be relevant, and can be used on the `simple-zoom` element to achieve the results outlined below.
+But, it may be relevant, and can be used on the `zoom-image` element to achieve the results outlined below.

 If non-`<img>` tags (like `<figure>`s) need to scale proportionally as they resize, like responsive `<img>` elements do (which scale their `width` and `height` proportionally), a `padding` trick can be used in lieu of writing tedious incremental `media-query` breaks.